MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/asset-leasing/manage-leases-thru-imprt-framewrk.md

 # required metadata

 title: Manage leases through the Lease import framework
-description: This topic describes the process of using the Lease import framework to adjust multiple leases in a single step.
+description: This topic explains how to use the Lease import framework to adjust multiple leases at the same time.
 author: moaamer
 manager: Ann Beebe
 ms.date: 08/18/2020